elymsyr/auv_control_system/README.md

 # ControlSystem

 A modular, GPU-accelerated control system for Autonomous Underwater Vehicles (AUVs).
-The system is implemented fully customizable and to work under mission and environment-free situations
+The system is fully customizable and designed to operate in mission- and environment-agnostic scenarios.

-This project includes only the applied last version of the main control system.
-See other projects to reach all the AUV components:
+This repository contains only the latest version of the main control system.
+For other AUV components, see:

 - [**Simulation Systems**](https://github.com/elymsyr/auv_simulation)
 - [**Vision Systems**](https://github.com/elymsyr/auv_vision)
 - **GUI Systems:** *will be added*

+---

 ## Docs

 - [Modular System](docs/MODULAR_README.md)
 - [Vehicle Dynamics](docs/DYNAMICS_README.md)
 - [Fossen Net](docs/IMITATION_README.md)

+---

 ## Features